MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab4.md

 - Why did this or why not did this work?
 - How could you improve it?
 - Are you able to avoid obstacles?

-# CR Clause

-All team members will receive the same grade unless it is identified that all members did not equally help out.
-The offending member(s) will receive a scaled grade equal to the team grade time 0.75.
-If this happens more than once, then the offending individual will become a team of one.